 This message was sent on Sept.
-10 from Steve Cramer, vice provost for instructional continuity and academic affairs, to all faculty, instructional academic staff, and TAs assigned in SIS to an active class section for fall semester as well as deans and departments chairs.
+10 from Steve Cramer, vice provost for instructional continuity and academic affairs, to all faculty and instructors teaching this fall 2020, as well as deans, associate deans and department chairs.

 As you know, Chancellor Blank’s message last night changed the modality of all in-person undergraduate, graduate and professional school group instruction to remote starting on Monday, September 14, at least through September 25.
 To support this change, we want you to be aware of available resources as we make this shift, particularly for instructors teaching face-to-face courses this fall.